Autophagy & SIRT1 for Cats

 A Calm Decision Framework for Science-minded Cat Owners

-This is where a product can remain relevant even when diet is strong.
-Nutrition can meet many needs, but aging still changes how cats respond to stressors and how efficiently cells maintain themselves.
+A reasonable decision framework is simple.
+First, confirm the basics: a complete diet, hydration, dental comfort, and pain control.
+Second, decide what 'better' would look like—often steadier energy, easier mobility, or more consistent appetite.
+Third, choose support that helps the whole aging network rather than chasing a single lever.
+This is where a product can stay relevant even when the diet is strong: nutrition meets many needs, but aging still changes how cats respond to stressors and how efficiently cells maintain themselves.
 Supporting that broader resilience is the point—not replacing food with a capsule.

 What to Track When You’re Watching for Subtle Changes